Certifying the dimensionality of any quantum channel with minimal assumptions: Introduction

 Nevertheless, this approach is also subject to several important constraints: $(i)$ It cannot certify all channels that are not $k$-SNB.
-This is because, fully device-independent certification of the Schmidt number is not possible for all entangled states \cite{mukherjee2025measurement, hirsch2020schmidt}, even for some that exhibit Bell nonlocality.
-In \cite{mukherjee2025measurement}, we, along with our collaborators, demonstrated a family of states that are Bell nonlocal, yet whose Schmidt number cannot be certified via any Bell nonlocal game when the parties are restricted to local projective or two-outcome generalized measurements (POVMs). $(ii)$ The method requires the reliable preparation of entangled states as input. $(iii)$ It assumes access to an additional (ideally noiseless) side channel to preserve the subsystem on which the test channel does not act. $(iv)$ Finally, Bell tests are not robust against particle losses \cite{RevModPhys.86.419, PhysRevA.46.3646}.
+This is because, fully device-independent certification of the Schmidt number is not possible for all entangled states \cite{nlz1-h6qr, hirsch2020schmidt}, even for some that exhibit Bell nonlocality.
+In \cite{nlz1-h6qr}, we, along with our collaborators, demonstrated a family of states that are Bell nonlocal, yet whose Schmidt number cannot be certified via any Bell nonlocal game when the parties are restricted to local projective or two-outcome generalized measurements (POVMs). $(ii)$ The method requires the reliable preparation of entangled states as input. $(iii)$ It assumes access to an additional (ideally noiseless) side channel to preserve the subsystem on which the test channel does not act. $(iv)$ Finally, Bell tests are not robust against particle losses \cite{RevModPhys.86.419, PhysRevA.46.3646}.

 Ideally, one would like to have a certification method that is free from all these constraints.
 However, that does not seem to be possible in a fully device-independent setting.
 Lifting constraints~$(ii)$ and~$(iii)$, in particular, necessitates a certification method in a time-like scenario, where a fully device-independent approach is fundamentally impossible.
-On the other hand, in \cite{mukherjee2025measurement}, we showed that the Schmidt number of all entangled states can indeed be certified by relaxing the requirement of full device independence in favor of a measurement-device-independent framework using semiquantum nonlocal games with trusted quantum inputs \cite{buscemi2012all}.
+On the other hand, in \cite{nlz1-h6qr}, we showed that the Schmidt number of all entangled states can indeed be certified by relaxing the requirement of full device independence in favor of a measurement-device-independent framework using semiquantum nonlocal games with trusted quantum inputs \cite{buscemi2012all} (see also \cite{shi2025schmidt}).
 While this approach overcomes constraint~$(i)$, constraints~$(ii)$ and~$(iii)$ remain unaddressed.

 In this paper, we present a certification method that overcomes all the above constraints, while assuming trust only in the state-preparation devices and \textit{not} in the measurement devices.
+It is important to note that, while our certification method assumes two independent state-preparation devices, each faithfully preparing a given set of states, it does not impose the stronger requirement (constraint $(ii)$) that entangled states---such as maximally entangled states or states with full Schmidt rank---can be prepared reliably.
 Following \cite{PhysRevX.8.021033}, we refer to this as a setting with ``\textit{minimal assumptions}.''